Parole records reveal Saskatchewan suspect's brutal story

-Miles Sanderson had a history of explosive violence long before he became the prime suspect in the mass murder and was wanted in several provinces, according to documents from the Parole Board of Canada in February of this year.
+Miles Sanderson had a history of explosive violence long before he became the prime suspect in the massacre and the subject of several provincial alarms, according to Canadian Parole Board documents from February of this year.

-Over two decades, the 30-year-old Sanderson received 59 convictions for assault, assault with a weapon, making threats, assaulting a police officer and robbery.
+Sanderson’s contacts with the criminal justice system span over two decades.
+As an adult, he received 59 convictions for assault, assault with a weapon, making threats, assaulting a police officer, and robbery.
 Approximately half of the offenses were related to the violation or non-compliance with pre-existing orders.
 Due to his aggressive behavior, he has a lifetime gun ban.

 Miles faces three charges of first-degree murder; Damien was charged with one count of first-degree murder.
 Both men were also charged with attempted murder and breaking and entering.